tduyduc/luxmusic/README.md

 # Lux Music by T.D.
 Stoneheart
 This repository contains original music composed by T.D.
 Stoneheart under _Lux Music_ brand.
 All compositions are open-source and available under CC-BY-SA 4.0 License _(details below)_.
-Source code of these musical pieces are in <a href="https://openmpt.org/">OpenMPT</a> format.
+Source code form of these musical pieces is in <a href="https://openmpt.org/">OpenMPT</a> format.
 MP3 encodes can be downloaded from the SoundCloud profile.

 ---